towcar/DadJokes/README.md

 Feel free to contribute and suggest updates.
 # How To Build
 The app is currently being published to the app store for ease of download.
-Otherwise I have included the apk directly above as an apk file.
-You can simply download onto your phone by following this link [here](https://github.com/towcar/DadJokes/raw/master/app-release.apk)
+Until then I have included the apk directly above as an apk file.
+You can simply download onto your phone by following this link [here](https://github.com/towcar/DadJokes/raw/master/app-release.apk).
+Make sure you allow downloads from unknown sources.

 # Features To Add
 * Search by keyword